tariqdaouda/Mariana/README.rst

 =============================================
 .. image:: https://img.shields.io/badge/python-2.7-blue.svg

-**TEMPORARY README FOR MARIANA V2, WIP (BUT ALMOST DONE).**
+**TEMPORARY README FOR MARIANA V2.**

-Mariana is an **efficient language** through which complex deep neural networks can be easily expressed and easily manipulated.
+Mariana is meant to be a **efficient language** through which complex deep neural networks can be easily expressed and easily manipulated.
 It's simple enough for beginners and doesn't get much complicated.
 Intuitive, user-friendly and yet flexible enough for research.
 It's here to empower **researchers**, **teachers** and **students** alike, while greatly facilitating **AI knowledge transfer** into other domains.

 .. code:: python